 Payments of interest or dividends to individual U.S. Holders of debentures or common stock will generally be subject to information reporting, and will be subject to backup withholding unless the holder provides us or our paying agent with a correct taxpayer identification number and complies with certain certification procedures.
 Information returns will be filed with the IRS in connection with payments of interest or dividends to Non-U.S. Holders of the debentures or common stock.
 Unless the Non-U.S. Holder complies with certification procedures to establish that it is not a U.S. person, the Non-U.S. Holder may be subject to backup withholding tax on payments of interest or dividends.
 The certification procedures required to claim the exemption from withholding tax described above will satisfy the certification requirements necessary to avoid the backup withholding tax as well.
-Payments made to U.S. Holders by a broker upon a sale of debentures or common stock will generally be subject to information reporting.
-Such payments may also by subject to backup withholding in the circumstances described in the immediately preceding paragraph.
+Payments may also by subject to backup withholding in the circumstances described in the immediately preceding paragraph.
 If, however, the sale is made through a foreign office of a foreign broker, the sale will generally not be subject to either information reporting or backup withholding.
 This exception will not apply, however, if the foreign broker is owned or controlled by U.S. persons, or is engaged in a U.S. trade or business.
 In such case, the sale will generally by subject to information reporting and may be subject to backup withholding in the circumstances described in the immediately preceding paragraph.
-Payments made to Non-U.S. Holders by a broker upon a sale of debentures or common stock will not be subject to information reporting or backup withholding as long as the Non-U.S. Holder certifies its foreign status.
+Payments made to Non-U.S. Holders by a broker upon a sale of debentures or controlled by U.S. persons, or is engaged in a U.S. trade or business.
+In such case, the sale will generally by subject to information reporting and may be subject to backup withholding in the circumstances described in the immediately preceding paragraph.
+Payments made to Non-U.S. Holders by a broker upon a sale of debentures or controlled by U.S. persons, or is engaged in a U.S. trade or business.
+In such case, the sale will generally by subject to